 St Sixtus II, Pope, and Companions, Martyrs Life History

 The word Sixtus is the Latin word for Sixth.
 The first sixth pope reigned from 115–125 AD.
 Our today’s saint is the second sixth pope, Pope Sixtus II, whose papacy began on August 31 257 AD and ended one year later on August 6 258 AD.

-In mid 3rd century, the Roman Emperors Decius and Valerian were very much against Christianity and began to persecute Christians especially the Popes, Bishops, Priests, and deacons.
+In the mid 3rd century, the Roman Emperors Decius and Valerian were very much against Christianity and began to persecute Christians, especially the Popes, Bishops, Priests, and deacons.